How to become a Board Certified Behavior Analyst (BCBA)

 6. Apply for licensure

 The road to earning a master’s degree in applied behavior analysis (ABA) prepares you to make positive differences in the lives of people with behavioral and psychological disorders.
 People who specialize in ABA help individuals struggling with disorders and disabilities that hinder their ability to function in everyday life.
-A board certified behavior analyst is similar to an applied behavior analyst, but they have taken the necessary steps for certification.
+A Board Certified Behavior Analyst is similar to an applied behavior analyst, but they have taken the necessary steps for certification.

 Sponsored Online ABA Programs